-The Council is not convinced that restrictions on greenhouse gas emissions will reduce the competitiveness of this facility with other energy producing plants.
-Similar facilities are being applied for and certified in Oregon, where greenhouse gas emissions standards and mitigation are imposed.30 Further, there is no evidence that the construction of this or any other gas-fired energy facility will result in the closure of coal-fired plants with higher emissions.
-Finally, WAC 463-42-225 requires an applicant for a fossil fuel plant to deal with products containing CO2 and a number of other emissions, including any other emissions subject to regulation.
-Therefore, the Council finds that the issue of mitigation for greenhouse gases needs to be considered to determine the net benefit of the Amended SCA.
+The Council still is not convinced that restrictions on greenhouse gas emissions will reduce the competitiveness of this facility with other energy producing plants.
+Similar facilities are being applied for and certified in Oregon, where greenhouse gas emissions standards and mitigation are imposed.37 Every facility that the Council sites has a mix of conditions attached to it and the presence or absence of a particular condition does not render the facility per se noncompetitive.
+The Applicant presents no credible, quantifiable, evidence supporting its contention, though the greenhouse gas issue was the subject of testimony at the hearing.
+Further, there is no evidence that the construction of this or any other gas-fired energy facility will result in the closure of coal-fired plants with higher emissions.